Blue Line: O'Hare branch

 The $492 million plan, called Your New Blue, includes several track and station improvement projects along a 12.5-mile stretch of the Blue Line between the Grand and Cumberland stations, as well as upgrades to the signal system between the Jefferson Park and O'Hare stations.

-The project, beginning construction in 2014 and planned to last four years, is a package of several discrete projects ranging from station improvements to track renewal, signal replacement, traction power upgrades, and subway tunnel water mitigation efforts.
-Individual projects include:
+The project, beginning construction in 2014 and originally planned to last four years, was a package of several discrete projects ranging from station improvements to track renewal, signal replacement, traction power upgrades, and subway tunnel water mitigation efforts.
+Individual projects included:

-These improvements are intended to provide faster, more comfortable and more reliable commutes for the more than 80,000 customers who each weekday use stations along the branch, which had 25 million rides in 2012.
+These improvements were intended to provide faster, more comfortable and more reliable commutes for the more than 80,000 customers who each weekday used stations along the branch, which had 25 million rides in 2012.
 Ridership on the O'Hare Branch was growing rapidly, with more than 25 million station entries in 2012.
 Weekday ridership grew 25 percent over the previous five years since 2013, and 33 percent over the previous 10 years, outpacing the growth of the rail system as a whole.
-The stations receiving the most significant upgrades have experienced some of the biggest ridership jumps on the O'Hare branch.
+The stations receiving the most significant upgrades had experienced some of the biggest ridership jumps on the O'Hare branch.